rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-troubleshooting-on-windows-2012-servers.md

 ## Establish connection

+Use the following steps to establish a connection:

-1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
 2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
 3. Select **Backups > Systems**.